 New, approximately 5,000 square-foot residence cantilevered over edge of a ravine overlooking a small stream on a densely wooded site.
 The geometry of the building relates to the axis of a natural waterfall across the ravine, sun exposure and the existing trees.
 There are three main building axes at 90-degree and 45-degree angles to each other which creates a dynamic building form.
 The house is settled inside a natural glen and only two small trees were required to be removed for the construction.
 The project is for a large family and includes five bedrooms, two offices and a small apartment.
-The structure is a combination of concrete, steel post. and beam and wood framing.
-The exterior material is cedar siding, trim and split shingles.
+The structure is a combination of concrete, steel post-and-beam and wood framing.
+The exterior material is cedar siding, trim and split cedar shingles.